edvinli/edvinli.github.io/_pages/students.md

 {% include base_path %}

 Are you a student interested in doing a master thesis on deep learning?
 Feel free to contact me to discuss potential ideas.
+Some topic suggestions are:

+* Federated and decentralized learning on non-iid data
+* Out of distribution generalization
+* Deep learning for aerial and satellite data

 List of students under my supervision during the work of their master thesis.